One Week Lighting Workshop With Stanley

 Zoom 85mm [Nikon D3, 85mm, f/1.4, ISO 200, 1/800]

-When you push the shutter you can never see it happen, but the Nikon Speed light system fires a pre-flash to set the exposure and then fires the flash.
-Now remember the camera is set to Aperture priority and the camera is in matrix metering mode trying to figure all this out for you.
-When the flash was at 17mm the light from the flash is falling on the model’s black robe and the camera wants to make it darker and thus shortens the shutter speed to 1/1000.
-When the flash is just hitting the face with the 35mm and the 85mm zoom setting then it is at 1/800 shutter speed.
+You can never see it happen when you push the shutter, but the Nikon Speed light system fires a pre-flash to set the exposure and then Flash the flash. w, remember the Camera is set to Aperture priority and is in matrix metering mode; I’m trying to figure all this out for you.
+The flash was 17mm, and the light flash fell on the model’s black robe.
+The camera wanted to make it darker, thus shortening the shutter speed to 1/1000.
+Flash hits he face with the 35mm and 85mm zoom settings, and it is at 1/800 shutter speed.

-I mention this to say when you are in TTL mode shooting in some form of auto there are variances due to each scene.
+I mention this to say that when you are in TTL mode shooting in some form of auto, there are variances due to each scene.
 This is why you want to shoot this type of test before you shoot a real job.
-Just change the model’s shirt to white and everything will change again.
+Change the odel’s shirt to white, and everything will change again.

-Let’s mix it up a little more by adding a snoot to the SB900.
+Let’s mix it up more by adding a snoot to the SB900.

-I am using the LumiQuest snoot on the Nikon SB-900.
-This narrows down the light to an even smaller spotlight.
+I use the LumiQuest snoot on the Nikon SB-900, which narrows the light to an even smaller spotlight.

-I didn’t move the flash or camera, but the model moved ever so slightly in these two examples.
-This is where you can use the Depth-of-Field preview button to have the flash fire a continuous light that you can see where it is hitting the subject.
-I can tell you from experience that you don’t want to do this a lot without letting the flash cool down between doing this.
-I burned out the tube and had to have Nikon repair it.
-Use this sparingly.
+I didn’t flash the flash or Camera, but the model moved slightly in these two examples.
+You can use the Depth-of-Field preview button to have the flash fire a continuous light to see where it is hitting the subject.
+I can tell ou from experience that you don’t want to do this a lot without letting the flash cool down between doing it.
+I burned ut the tube and had to have Nikon repair it.
+Do this sparingly.
 [Nikon D3, 85mm, f/1.4, ISO 200, 1/5000]

 Pass the Pen + Walk and Talk